 Organizing is Hard Because of Your Family

-I recorded this podcast about organizing around your family, but it bears repeating.
+I recorded “How to Organize Husbands” about organizing around your family, but it bears repeating.
 It’s not about them; it’s about you!
 You need to organize yourself, and your family will follow.
 Or, they won’t.
-You can’t control anyone but you.
+You can’t control anyone but yourself.

 As true as that is, it’s still difficult.
 It’s hard to live with others who don’t value your need for organization or stick to the methods you are trying to implement.
 It’s hard when you aren’t being encouraged and supported by people you live with and love.